YTorres20/Irrigation_Main_App/Irrigation_Main_App/README.md

 ```bash
 python application.py
 ```
-`You can also use python3 application.py or python3 -m pip install -r requirements.txt if your system requires it.`
+`python3 application.py also works depending on your system.`

 ---
 ### Workflow